-The Long Note: Live Performance
+The Long Note – Workshops and Live Performance

-Friday 14th December, 8pm
+Performance: Friday 14th December, 8pm

 Void Gallery commissioned the film The Long Note and presented it to coincide with the 50th anniversary of the Civil Rights Movement in Derry.